Pink Chenille - $2.50

 Please click for:

 Please note: Because of US Government regulations, I cannot ship some fly tying materials outside of the US.
-Bird skins, deer hair, bleached elk, pheasant tail feathers and natural dun CDC feathers are restricted to US addresses.
+Bird skins, deer hair, and partridge feathers are restricted to US addresses.